 This is a flexible plastic ring with controlled-release progestin and estrogen.
 You wear it for 21 days, remove it for 7 days – during your period – and insert a new one.
 You can insert and remove the ring yourself, without a doctor visit.

-The patch transdermally delivers delivery estrogen and progestin.
+The patch transdermally delivers estrogen and progestin.
 The patch is worn for one week for each of 3 consecutive weeks, on the lower abdomen, buttocks, upper outer arm or upper torso.
 The fourth week is patch-free to permit withdrawl bleeding.